koeninger/spark-1/docs/spark-improvement-proposals.md

 ## Who?

-* Users can help by discussing whether an SIP is likely to meet their needs, and by suggesting topics for future SIPs.
+* Users can help by discussing whether an SIP is likely to meet their needs, and by proposing SIPs.
 * Contributors can help by discussing whether an SIP is likely to be technically feasible.
-* Committers can help by discussing whether an SIP aligns with long-term project goals, and by formally proposing and accepting SIPs.
+* Committers can help by discussing whether an SIP aligns with long-term project goals, and by formally approving SIPs.

 ## How?

+### Proposing an SIP
+Any user may [propose an SIP](http://SOME-LINK-TO-A-JIRA-SUBMISSION-FOR-SIPS), see the template below.
+Please only submit an SIP if you are willing to help, at least with discussion.

 ### Template for an SIP
 * Background: What problem is this solving?